-The holiday season can be a challenging time for job seekers.
-Hiring often slows during these last 5 weeks between Thanksgiving and New Year’s, as many staffers cash in on their remaining vacation days, hiring budgets hit their max, and companies determine what their workforce will look like in 2020.
+The holiday season can be a challenging time to search for a job.
+Hiring often slows during these last five weeks between Thanksgiving and New Year’s, as many staffers cash in on their remaining vacation days, hiring budgets hit their max, and companies determine what their workforce will look like in 2021.

 This can also be positive news for job seekers, and I encourage you to consider two things: